Anime Review: Fate/Zero (2011)

-In 1994 in the city of Fuyuki, Japan, Seven Mages battle each other for the Holy Grail, a wish granting cup.
-Each Master wants the Grail for their own reasons and must summmon seven historical figures known as Servants so that the Servants can fight each other to the death, and the winner claims the Grail and has their wish granted.
+In 1994 in the city of Fuyuki, Japan, Seven Mages battle each other for the Holy Grail, a wish-granting cup.
+Each Master wants the Grail for their own reasons and must summon seven historical figures known as Servants so that the Servants can fight each other to the death, and the winner claims the Grail and has their wish granted.

 There are many other Masters, such as Priest Kirei Kotomine, and his Servant Assassin.
-Kirei is a fascinating chracter as he's searcching for his purpose and meaning in life, and he hopes that the Holy Grail will help him find it.
+Kirei is a fascinating character as he's searching for his purpose and meaning in life, and he hopes that the Holy Grail will help him find it.

 Tokiome Tohsaka wants the Grail to reclaim the Root of magic and his arrogant Servant Archer, Gilgamesh, just wants to rule everything and ease his boredom.

 Waver Velvet wants to prove himself to the Mages Association, while Rider, Alexander the Great, Iskander, wants to conquer the world again.